 Paving the way for each graduate to be accepted to a college before graduation

-Parents need to open up a college account that allows them to save money for their child’s college education.
-The account holder must ensure that this account grows in two different ways.
-The most important, is to have a monthly or bimonthly amount automatically transferred from your personal bank account.
+Parents should open up a college account that allows them to save money for their child’s college education.
+The most important is to have a monthly or bimonthly amount automatically transferred from your personal bank account.
 This will prevent you from having “emergencies” that will tempt you to do otherwise.

 Middle School Students

 One way to address college prep at this age is for students to research careers.
 Students can obtain information by visiting different career fairs.
 Another way is for parents to take them to their places of work.
-This allows the student to see the hard work of a blue collar worker, the education required for a white collar job, and most importantly, the experience that is needed in order to be a positive and integral part of our community.
+This allows the student to see the hard work and experience that is needed in order to be a positive and integral part of our community.

 Freshman and Sophomore Students